ABCxFF/diepindepth/protocol/outgoing.md

 ```
 bit  ; name             ; desc
-x001 ; left mouse       ; Set when left mouse / spacebar is down.
+x001 ; fire             ; Set when left mouse / spacebar is down or autofire is on
 x002 ; up key           ; Set when up key is down
 x004 ; left key         ; Set when left key is down
 x008 ; down key         ; Set when down key is down